villirion/Colour-Science/index.md

 You can find the propasal I sent [here](https://drive.google.com/file/d/1mO5zLtGICHV1qgvm7F7Hz8ZniUTRhU7E/view?ths=true) In summary, I will focus on implementing support for spectral sensitivity functions for digital color cameras and implementing a new color and appearance model.

+# Spectral sensitivity functions for digital color cameras
+###### 21 june

+For Spectral sensitivity functions for digital color cameras, I need to translate the matlab functions of a scientist into python functions.
+I started by reading the article to understand what these matlab functions do.
+Once I had a general idea of how they work I started translating them.
+The matlab syntax is different from the python one but you get used to it quickly.
+The biggest difficulty is that many matlab functions don't exist in python but fortunately they have almost all a numpy equivalent (Here is a very useful site[https://numpy.org/doc/stable/user/numpy-for-matlab-users.html]).
+I've almost finished translating the functions, you can follow my progress here[https://github.com/villirion/Colour-Science].